All Products

 • Step 5: Use network diagnostic tools.

-• Alibaba Cloud VPC provides Network Intelligence Service (NIS) to diagnose path issues.
+• Alibaba Cloud VPC provides Network Intelligence Service (NIS) to help diagnose path issues.
 NIS requires activation before use.

 Q: Can one EIP map to multiple ports?